 - Vida Verde Nature Education Equitable access to immersive, multi-day experiences in nature for students from low-income communities and their families - $50,000

 The grant application period is now closed.
-Please sign up for the Grantmaking Program interest list to receive notifications about future grant rounds.
+Please sign up for the Grantmaking Program interest list above to receive notifications about future grant rounds.

 Questions?
 Send an email to grants@openspace.org.
 Para preguntas por favor contáctenos en Español a: grants@openspace.org o por teléfono: (650) 691-1200.